Clients must be familiar with the following responsibilities and must agree to follow all Regulatory and Exchange rules:

 It is also the client's responsibility to review all their open orders daily, especially if you are placing GTC (good till cancelled) orders.
 If you believe you had an order that for some reason is not showing on your software or have any other issue or problem with any order, you will need to contact us immediately.
 You will be responsible for this daily review of your open orders.
 Any issues caused by the failure to do this review and to contact us in a timely manner to resolve any discrepancies will be solely the clients responsibility.
 Also, please note that you alone are responsible for any orders you place in your account and the resulting executions from those orders.

 The term 'short sale' means any sale of a security, which the seller does not own, or any sale, which is consummated by the delivery of a security, borrowed by, or for the account of the seller.
-For stocks hard to borrow, short sales must be preceded by a request to AutoShares to make sure stocks can be borrowed.
-We will then contact Apex Clearing' or BNP Paribas Stock Loan Department to ensure the availability of the stock.
-If approval is granted by APEX or BNP Paribas Stock Loan Department, AutoShares will inform you that the stock can be sold short.
+For stocks hard to borrow, short sales must be preceded by a request to ViewTrade Securities (VTS) to make sure stocks can be borrowed.
+We will then contact the Clearing Services's Stock Loan Department to ensure the availability of the stock.
+If approval is granted by the Stock Loan Department, and ViewTrade Securities (VTS) will inform you that the stock can be sold short.
 If approval is not received, the security in question cannot be shorted.
 If you short a stock that has not been located, the transaction may be cancelled and you will be responsible for any losses incurred.
 Short sales made on stocks not located will result in a buy-in.
-All trades that violate these rules will be put into a designated error account.
-All losses will be charged back to your account.
-You will not receive any profit from these trades as they are illegally gained.
-Repeated violations of these rules can result in your account being closed.
+All trades that violate these rules will be put into ViewTrade Securities (VTS) these rules can result in your account being closed.
 Assuming the security in question can be shorted, the short sale must take place as 'sell short'.
 If the trader uses a sell to place a short sale or over-sells a position, it is possible that the trade will be executed illegally.
 This is a violation of FINRA and SEC rules.
 The trader is responsible to cover any illegal position immediately with a corresponding buy.
 You will be responsible for any losses from invalid short sales and any invalid gains from these trades are illegal and will be removed.
-These issues must be reported via e-mail to AutoShares by the end of the trading day.
+These issues must be reported via e-mail to ViewTrade Securities (VTS) by the end of the trading day.

 Buying power figures are set at the beginning of the day and generally will not be increased for the remainder of the day (covering overnight positions may not increase these numbers).
 When you have overnight positions your available buying power will generally be computed as follows: 30% of short positions and 25% of long positions, subtract both figures from your equity and double what is left over.
 These percentages may be subject to change or differ by stock.